Have a laptop with 8GB of RAM and want to run AI locally?

 ⭐⭐ |

-best position for local AI on budget hardware.
-If Windows
+the best position for local AI on budget hardware.
+If you have Windows

-without a GPU — focus on 3B models and close all unnecessary applications.
+without a GPU — focus on 3B models and close everything else.

-More details on installation on different OSs —
+More details on installation on different OS —

-in the article How to install Ollama on Mac, Windows, and Linux.
+in the article How to Install Ollama on Mac, Windows, and Linux: A Complete Guide 2026.

-🎯 Quantization in simple terms: Q4 vs Q8 and what to choose on weak hardware
+🎯 Quantization in simple terms: Q4 vs Q8 and what to choose for weak hardware

 Short answer: